HenrikJoreteg/feather-route-matcher/README.md

 url: `'/schools/richland/teachers/47'`
 extracted params: `{schoolId: 'richland', teacherId: '47'}`

+pattern: `*`
+url: `'/asdfas'`
+extracted params: `{path: '/asdfas'}`
+**note:** extracted param always called `path`

+pattern: `'/schools/*`
+url: `'/schools/richland/teachers/47'`
+extracted params: `{path: 'richland/teachers/47'}`

 ## Other notes

-This module borrows a few extremely well-tested regexes from Backbone.js to do it's pattern matching.
+This module borrows a few extremely well-tested regexes from Backbone.js to do its pattern matching.
 Thanks for the generous licensing!

 Things to be aware of...

+1. Order is imporant, first match wins
-1. If you re-use paramater names in the url pattern they'll be overwritten in the result.
+2. If you re-use paramater names in the url pattern they'll be overwritten in the result.
-2. There's no support for a catchall, like you may have seen in backbone with the splat syntax: `/*anything` this is because it's unecessary for how this is intented to be used (see example above for page not found scenario).
 3. If you need to parse query string values, match the base url first with this module, then use [`query-string`](http://npmjs.com/package/query-string) to parse query values.

 ## install